WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Method

-The key to the adaptive attention fusion module's ability to provide accurate weights lies in our end-to-end training strategy.
-End-to-end generation of fine CAMs allows the adaptive attention fusion module to perform supervised learning through image-level supervision.
-The process of improving coarse CAMs using self-attention maps to generate fine CAMs and calculating the loss function $L_{Fine-CAM}$ is fully differentiable.
-Therefore, the loss $L_{Fine-CAM}$ for classification can provide weak supervision guidance for weight allocation of attention maps.
+The key to the ability of the adaptive attention fusion module to provide accurate weights lies in our end-to-end training.
+In contrast to conventional transformer-based methods, which produce high-quality CAM in the post-process stage, our \name~ end-to-end generates fine CAM in the CAM training stage with the help of the adaptive attention fusion module.
+Thus we can additionally calculate class prediction and loss corresponding to the fine CAM and optimize the proposed adaptive attention fusion module through image-level supervision.
+The process of improving coarse CAM using weighted self-attention maps to generate fine CAM and calculating the loss function $L_{Fine-CAM}$ is fully differentiable.
+Therefore, the loss $L_{Fine-CAM}$ for classification can provide weak supervision guidance for the weight allocation of attention maps.
 Under this guidance, attention heads that match the object of interest in terms of both attended categories and attended regions are encouraged to have greater weights assigned to them, while those that do not match have smaller weights.
-We add the $L_{Fine-CAM}$ to the $L_{CLS-token}$ and the $L_{Coarse-CAM}$ in Fig.~\ref{fig:weaktr} to get the total loss $\mathcal{L}$ as follows: